PMEAL/porespy/README.md

 # What is PoreSpy?

-PoreSpy is a collection of image analysis tool used to extract information from 3D images of porous materials (typically obtained from X-ray tomography).
+PoreSpy is a collection of image analysis tools used to extract information from 3D images of porous materials (typically obtained from X-ray tomography).
 There are many packages that offer generalized image analysis tools (i.e Skimage and Scipy.NDimage in the Python environment,